Developer-Autodesk/design.automation-java-simple.sample/README.md

 ## Description

 This is the simplest Java client that uses the predefined PlotToPDF activity.

-It uses direct HTTP request to call AutoCAD.IO.
+It uses direct HTTP request to call the [Autodesk Forge Design Automation API](https://developer.autodesk.com/en/docs/design-automation/).

 ## Dependencies